mqasimsarfraz/imagesync/README.md

 # imagesync

-A tool to copy/sync docker images in registries without docker demon.
+A tool to copy/sync container images in registries without a demon.

 ## Command